 - Different dates for recording relevant accounting data from one subsidiary to the next.

 - Intercompany transactions in foreign currencies, with an exchange rate that fluctuates between the date of transaction and the date of reconciliation.

-One way a group can eliminate the resulting discrepancies is to set up:
+Some of the ways a group can eliminate the resulting discrepancies include setting up: